Raexyl/Vertigo/README.md

 ### Dev Todo
  - Polygons?
-	 - Find and store contact points
+	 - Find and store contact points?
+	 - Rotations! (scalar cross product)

  - What if there is no posDif between bodies?
 We need a default bias? in Vec2?
  - Links (between bodies)